 Mary Pratt RCA

-Among the many awards Pratt has received are eight honorary degrees and induction into the Newfoundland and Labrador Hall of Honour in 1994.
+Among many awards, Pratt received nine honorary degrees and was inducted into the Newfoundland and Labrador Hall of Honour in 1994.
 In 1997 she was awarded the Canada Council for the Arts Molson Prize and elected a Companion of the Order of Canada.
-She has written one book, A Personal Calligraphy (2000), and been the subject of others, notably The Art of Mary Pratt: The Substance of Light, by Tom Smart (1995), and Mary Pratt, by Sandra Gwyn and Gerta Moray (1989).
+In 2013 she was made a member of the Royal Canadian Academy of Arts.

 She wrote one book, A Personal Calligraphy (2000), and was the subject of others, notably Mary Pratt, Mirielle Eagan, ed (2013); The Art of Mary Pratt: The Substance of Light, Tom Smart (1995), and Mary Pratt, Sandra Gwyn and Gerta Moray (1989).

 Mary Pratt's paintings, drawings, prints and mixed media works are in private, public and corporate collections, including the National Gallery of Canada, the Beaverbrook Art Gallery, The Rooms Provincial Art Gallery, and Canada House in England.

 Mary Pratt's work has been included in major solo and group exhibitions since the 1960s, most recently: Mary Pratt – Nationally touring Retrospective organized by The Rooms Provincial Art Gallery and The Art Gallery of Nova Scotia, 2015; and Mary Pratt: This Little Painting, Masterpiece in Focus Exhibition, National Gallery of Canada, 2015.